New York in the fall | 4 top ideas

 Fall weather in New York is still relatively mild.
 A light jacket, or coat with scarf should suffice, and temperatures are comfortable to explore the city.
 October and November are good months, as you miss the brunt of the harsh, and usually long, winters.

-For me, nothing says autumn more, than immersing yourself in the blooms of the city’s many botanical gardens.
+Nothing says autumn more than visiting the blooms of the city’s many botanical gardens.
 With The Sightseeing Pass NYC you get entry to over 90 attractions, and get to skip the line in the process.
 The pass is also available in French, Spanish, Italian, Portuguese and German.

 Adventurous travelers may prefer a scenic canoe ride down the Bronx River, looking out for local birds of prey.
 With Halloween high on the agenda, families are sure to enjoy activities like the spooky pumpkin garden.
 Younger children can also participate in year-round activities like ‘craft your own garden adventures’.